 And Virtual Private Networks (VPNs) are surely part of the mix, too.
 In fact, using a VPN should be a regular habit if you want to keep yourself safe from the many cybersecurity threats out there.
 You just need to remember that it cannot protect you from all possible threats.

 For example, while torrenting with a VPN on will effectively hide your personal data in an encrypted tunnel, even the best VPN service won’t stop you from opening a malicious file pretending to be a new episode of a long-awaited TV series.
-People are already looking how to watch Game of Thrones season 8 which will probably become the most pirated TV show ever.
-And bad people?
-They’re looking how to conceal malware in a torrent to make you click on it!
+And bad people are looking how to conceal malware in a torrent to make you click on it!

 So, still not sure which VPN will be best for you?
 We can say with certainty that you’ll find either excellent rated ExpressVPN or second runner NordVPN to be your best bet.
 But if you want more choice, head on over to our list of the best VPNs currently on the market.